tfidfwastaken/gitnotes/week0.md

-# Week 0: What helped me start contributing to Git, distilled into Aphorisms
+# Week 0: What helped me start contributing to Git, distilled into aphorisms

 This is my Git contribution log as a part of [my GSoC project](https://summerofcode.withgoogle.com/projects/#4754589292691456).